Oregon Tolling Policy Development

 - Are truck only toll lanes a viable option for Oregon?

-Tolling and congestion pricing, like many emerging concepts, have evolving definitions of terms which may be used by different people to mean different things.
+Tolling and congestion pricing have evolving definitions of terms which may be used by different people to mean different things.
 To be clear, we have defined the following terms which are used in the seven white papers and highlights.

 High occupancy toll (HOT) lanes – Travel lanes restricted to either qualifying HOVs or solo drivers willing to pay a toll.
 The toll typically varies by time of day or traffic levels and is collected electronically.